JuliaGraphics/Luxor.jl/docs/src/howto/livegraphics.md

 end
 ```

+## Advanced threads with live view

 To demonstrate what is possible, we again show live graphics in MiniFB windows,
 but this time in different threads.

-## Advanced Threads with live view

 There are two ways to use threads with Luxor.

-On way is to use a single thread for
+One way is to use a single thread for
 each window we want to show, i.e each window we spawn and the Luxor graphics inside
 is a different thread.

 The other way to use threads is e.g. a single window, with
 several threads all drawing into the same buffer, which is shown in the single window.
-For this the user needs to utilize locks as shown in the second example below.
+For this you need to utilize locks as shown in the second example below.

 ### A thread for each window

-First we start with the example where each window and its Luxor graphics is
+First, here's an example where each window and its graphics is
 a single thread.
-No locks or channels are needed for this.
+No locks or channels are needed.

 Let's start with the header and a helper function for our animation: